 Horizon Zero Dawn Remastered

 I love the original Horizon Zero Dawn, and I'm a huge fan of its sequel, Forbidden West, which launched last year.
-Both are superlative adventure titles, with certain stumbles, that feature some of most inventive and beautifully realized world building seen in games.
+Both are superlative adventure titles, with certain stumbles, that feature some of the most inventive and beautifully realized world building seen in games.

 The remaster for Zero Dawn attempts to bring the PS4 original to similar ground with its sequel.
 Mostly by updating character models, environments, and introducing a host of current generation updates to the older title.
 The thing is, Zero Dawn is still a gorgeous game.
 One of the most striking titles on the PlayStation 4, and the jump in graphics between generations has reached a point of diminishing returns.
 Is a remaster truly necessary?